 Bhutan first became a coherent political entity around the 17th century as Tibetan lamas established a centralized administrative and political structure over the area.
 Bhutan was officially unified under Ngawang Namgyal, who subdued rival Buddhist sects and founded the first of Bhutan’s dzongs (fortress monasteries).

 Amazingly, Namgyal’s death in 1651 was kept secret for 54 years to prevent the kingdom from fragmenting.
 His heirs ruled Bhutan until the 18th century, when the British Empire started nibbling away at its southern borders, seizing Bhutanese territory and imposing tithes on the Bhutanese rulers.

-Tourism to Bhutan began in 1974, after the Bhutanese government agreed to open its formerly restricted territory to outside visitors.
-In 1991, Bhutan’s policy of a daily tourist fee was introduced, allowing visits only on organised trips arranged through local agencies, to protect Bhutan’s traditional culture from outside influences.
+Tourism to Bhutan began in 1974 after the Bhutanese government agreed to open its formerly restricted territory to outside visitors.
+In 1991, Bhutan’s policy of a daily tourist fee was introduced, allowing visits only on organized trips arranged through local agencies, to protect Bhutan’s traditional culture from outside influences.

 Bhutan is still nominally a monarchy, governed by the 5th Druk Gyalpo, Jigme Khesar Namgyel Wangchuck, but an elected parliament makes most decisions.
 The move to democracy was not without problems, and many refugees fled to Nepal in the 1990s, where they continue to live in a legal limbo.
 Bhutan has also become entangled in conflicts between Assamese and Bodo separatist guerrillas and the government of India.

 - Rather than measuring prosperity in GDP (Gross Domestic Profit), Bhutan measures prosperity by the happiness of its people, or GDH (Gross Domestic Happiness).